 - c.
 In the Service Name field, type the service name of the Oracle database that you want to access. - 9.
-In the User field, type your user name for accessing the database. - 10.
-In the Password field, type the password corresponding to the user name you typed above.

-- 11. Optionally, to configure the driver to recognize table type information from the data source, select the Enable Table Types checkbox.
-For more information, see Enable Table Types on page 40. - 12.
-To configure logging behavior for the driver, click Logging Options.
-For more information, see Configuring Logging Options on Windows on page 12. - 13.
+Configure authentication as needed.
+For more information, see Configuring Authentication on Windows on page 12. - 10.
+Configure SSL encryption as needed.
+For more information, see Configuring SSL Verification on a Windows Machine on page 13. - 11.
+Optionally, to configure the driver to recognize table type information from the data source, select the Enable Table Types checkbox.
+For more information, see Enable Table Types on page 46. - 12.
+Optionally, to configure advanced options including statement caching, select Advanced Options.
+For more information, see Configuring Advanced Options on Windows on page 14. - 13.
+Optionally, to configure logging behavior for the driver, click Logging Options.
+For more information, see Configuring Logging Options on Windows on page 15. - 14.
 To test the connection, click Test.
 Review the results as needed, and then click OK.